Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave Radiometer: Introduction

 Consequently, a large number of candidates (pixels) can be triggered due to the same cause (spurious detector disturbance or GW source).
 One common way to address this issue is to employ clustering in sky coordinate parameter space.
 The clustering algorithm may vary, but the core idea is to identify candidates arising from the same root cause, club them together, and treat them as a single entity during the follow-up stage.
-The clustering procedure enhances the detectability of a GW source by freeing up computational resources and allowing candidates with lower-significance to be followed up.
-Various clustering algorithms have also been employed in the pre-processing stage of CW search pipelines~\cite{DirectedCW_GC2013,MAP_2015,MAP_2017,MAP_2021,MAP_2022}.
+The clustering procedure enhances the detectability of a GW source by freeing up computational resources and allowing candidates with lower significance to be followed up.
+Various clustering algorithms have also been employed in the preprocessing stage of CW search pipelines~\cite{DirectedCW_GC2013,MAP_2015,MAP_2017,MAP_2021,MAP_2022}.

 Here, we explore a peak-finder-based clustering statistic, where we identify the ``peaks" in the sky maps for follow-up studies.
 A peak is defined as a pixel whose SNR exceeds that of all its nearest-neighbor pixels.
-The SNR values associated with these peak pixels, referred to as \textit{Peak SNR}, are employed as a detection statistic.
-We test our Peak SNR statistic with simulated datasets and demonstrate the improvement in detection probability compared to the ``full-sky map" statistic, where all the pixels in the sky are utilized to identify candidates for follow-up studies.
+The SNR values associated with these peak pixels, referred to as \textit{peak SNR}, are employed as a detection statistic.
+We test our peak SNR statistic with simulated datasets and demonstrate the improvement in detection probability compared to the ``full-sky map" statistic, where all the pixels in the sky are utilized to identify candidates for follow-up studies.

-The article is structured as follows: Section~\ref{sec:ASAF_methods} presents the formalism used in the ASAF search.
+The article is structured as follows: Sec.~\ref{sec:ASAF_methods} presents the formalism used in the ASAF search.
 In Secs.~\ref{sec:peak_finder} and~\ref{sec:sim_study}, we detail the peak finder algorithm and statistical characterization through Monte Carlo simulations, respectively.
-We conclude the article with a summary and a discussion on the future prospects of the methods proposed here in Sec.~\ref{sec:Conclusion}.
+We conclude the article with a summary and a discussion of the future prospects of the methods proposed here in Sec.~\ref{sec:Conclusion}.